5 Key Hand-Lettering Styles You Should Learn

 Whether you’re a hand-lettering beginner looking to grow or a seasoned artist, that number can be overwhelming.

 In this blog post, we will walk through five basic lettering styles that every hand-lettering artist should know.
 These are the essentials – and the only ones you need to be successful!
-We’ll cover the nuances that make each one unique and provide resources for practicing and perfecting each alphabet.
+We’ll cover the nuances that make each one unique and provide resources for practicing and perfecting each alphabet, including a free downloadable worksheet!

 Why You Only Need 5